mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Lecture2.md

 How do you understand?
 How do you share your life with all sentient beings, in peace and harmony?
 No matter how long you talk about compassion, wisdom, kindness, friendliness, with shaking hand; actually, practically, you never built up peaceful world, from day to day.
 No way.
 Always you are fighting, [suffering](glossary#suffering).
 That's why [Dogen](glossary#dogen) [Zenji](glossary#zenji) mentions like this.

 What is our practice?
 Whoever you are, whatever it is, what you have to do is, try to turn the alayavijñāna into tathāgata-garbha.
 Our earth, human world; turn human world into the gold, Buddha's world.
 You should participate!
 You can do it.
 How?
-That is explanation of Genjōkōan.
+That is explanation of [Genjokoan](shobogenjo#genjokoan).

 ##### 17:56

 Let's go back to the first paragraph.

-Let's divide Genjōkōan into eleven sections...
+Let's divide [Genjokoan](shobogenjo#genjokoan) into eleven sections...

 (From 18:20 to 21:05, Roshi divides the text into sections.
 As we don't have the text that he is using, and since he doesn't end up covering all the sections in this talk, this division doesn't seem particularly useful, so is omitted here.)